-In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of Loudon County Solid Waste Disposal Commission as of June 30, 2008, and the respective changes in financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of Loudon County Solid Waste Disposal Commission as of June 30, 2009, and the respective changes in financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-Management's discussion and analysis is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
+Management's discussion and analysis on pages 3 to 5 is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation.
 However, we did not audit this information and express no opinion on it.

-Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The accompanying schedule of expenditures of state awards is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
-The other accompanying financial information listed as supplementary information in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we express no opinion on it.
+Our audit was performed for the purpose of forming an opinion on the financial statements which collectively comprise Loudon County Solid Waste Disposal Commission's basic financial statements.
+The accompanying other supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
+The schedule of expenditures of state awards has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The other supplementary information as listed in the table of contents has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on it.

-In accordance with Government Auditing Standards, we have also issued our report dated December 8, 2009 on our consideration of Loudon County Solid Waste Disposal Commission's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated February 26, 2010 on our consideration of Loudon County Solid Waste Disposal Commission's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.